Skip to main content

 • airlines (AOG)

-• AOG — Aircraft on Ground: in the aviation world AOG also refers to any situation where a vehicle or aircraft is grounded due to a defective part
+• AOG — Aircraft on Ground: also in the aviation industry, AOG refers to any situation where a vehicle or aircraft is grounded due to a defective part

-• Production stoppages: if a supplier is late and the line risks halting
+• Production bottlenecks: when a supplier is late and the line risks stopping

-• Product launches: new models require timely availability of parts at dealers worldwide
+• Product launches: new models require timely availability of parts at dealerships worldwide

-• After-sales & warranty: customers who do not want to wait weeks for a warranty part
+• After-sales & warranty: customers who don't want to wait weeks for a warranty part

 Mexico